Complete Guide to the ieGAT

 This section of the exam has the fewest questions.
 It assesses a student’s ability to uncover complicated rules and find conclusions within abstract problems.

-There are usually two options for taking the test: paper and pen or online.
+There are usually two options for taking the test:

 Currently, all stages of the ieGAT process are available exclusively online due to the COVID-19 pandemic (except for candidates in South Korea, who are still able to register at the IE Business School Korea Office in Seoul on certain dates).